DynamicsNinja/generator-pcf/README.md

 ## Release notes

+### 1.3.3
+- Features
+  - You can now choose preview image for README from all images found in the project directory

 ### 1.3.2
 - Enhancements
   - You can now define a **skip-solution** flag to skip the CDS solution initialization